 Could we ever fully appreciate and value the essential role which the oceans play in our world’s ecology and the future health of our planet?
 Most of us suffer from what is called ‘sea blindness’ – not understanding the role of our seas.

 I had the privilege to experience a passionate talk by THE Sea Mother, also known as Her Deepness, Dr. Sylvia Earle at the launch of the Sea Pledge Coastal Tour in Cape Town.
 If you read her life story you will find that her whole life is a sea pledge!
 She is also in the country to receive her 23rd honorary doctorate.

 The Sea Pledge Saldanha to Sodwana Coastal Tour is the local leg of a tour which started overseas a year ago and 2 000-kilometer journey generating opportunities for local communities who depend on the ocean for their livelihoods and ocean lovers.
-Along the way you can interact with Dr. Earle and other scientists who is going town to town to encourage everyone to take care of the ocean.
+Along the way Dr. Earle and other scientists have been encouraging everyone to take care of the ocean.

 Most distinguished oceanographer of our time

-Dr. Earle is explorer in residence for NOAA (National Oceanic and Atmospheric Administration) which develops marine sanctuaries in as many oceans as possible.
+Dr. Earle is explorer in residence for the U.S. National Oceanic and Atmospheric Administration (NOAA), which develops marine sanctuaries in as many oceans as possible.
 Images illustrating our blue planet of which we know so little is delivering unprecedented knowledge.